Are you looking for things to do in the Berkshires?

 Hancock Shaker Village, Pittsfield

 The Hancock Shaker Village is the site of an established Shaker community that existed for nearly two centuries.
-Today, it’s an interpretive site on the National Register of Historic Places, where visitors can learn experientially about the Shaker story.
+Today, it’s an interpretive site on the National Register of Historic Places, where visitors to this Berkshires place can learn about the Shaker story.
 Visitors can explore the museum, buildings, farm, and gardens, and even go on a hike.
 At over 750 acres in size, the Hancock Shaker Village is a respite from the hectic nature of 21st century life.
 Before you leave, be sure to stop by Shaker Mercantile for traditional and modern gifts and goods.

 Clark Art Institute, Williamstown